Will ITAR restrictions affect your business?

 Companies that lack an automated compliance program run the highest risk of being flagged for violations caused by common mistakes, including:

 Meeting Due Diligence Requirements

 Many countries are banned from ITAR-controlled transactions, including Afghanistan, China, Venezuela, and Vietnam.
 You can check current country policies and embargoes on the State Department website.
 As an exporter, you’re responsible for verifying that not only your customer but your customer’s customers all the way down the supply chain are eligible to receive the items you export.
 Bottom line, if a business exports ITAR-controlled goods or information that somehow end up in the wrong hands, the business could be held responsible.

 ITAR requires documentation that includes licenses, purchase orders, and shipping documents for goods, in addition to citizenship verification, technology control plans, and nondisclosure agreements for all visitors to your facility.

 Meet Compliance Regulations with Ease

-A visitor management system automates all compliance procedures in any industry subject to ITAR, C-TPAT, or FSMA compliance regulations, and makes accessing documentation when required quick and easy.
+A visitor management system automates all compliance procedures in any industry subject to C-TPAT, FSMA, and other compliance regulations, and makes accessing documentation quick and easy.
 To learn more about how Veristream can work better for your business, contact us today at 1-888-718-0807 or schedule a demo to see how our software works.